Dr Isobel Harbison

 Goldsmiths Research Centres/Groups

-Dr Isobel Harbison is an art historian, writer and cultural critic
+Dr Isobel Harbison is an art historian and writer

 Harbison completed her PhD in 2015 at Goldsmiths where she was AHRC doctoral scholar.
 Her first monograph, Performing Image (MIT Press, 2019), addressed art's role in an age of technology capitalism and social media.
-She often gives talks in museums, universities and other institutions, and sometimes programmes events and screenings.
+She has also researched histories of independent film in the North of Ireland/ Northern Ireland since 1968, and regularly writes articles, programmes screenings and chairs events on the topic.

-She is completing her second book, which explores the life and legacy of a female sign designer in Las Vegas in the 1950s (MUP, forthcoming).
+She is currently completing her second book, which explores the working life and cultural legacy of a female neon designer in Las Vegas in the 1950s (MUP, forthcoming).
 It was shortlisted for a Hay Festival Writers Award (2024).
 She was a 2024 writer-in-residence at Writing Downtown.
 She is a 2024 Eccles Fellow at the British Library and a 2024-5 Eadington Fellow at UNLV.

 Academic qualifications